FYamazaki/CarND-Path-Planning-Project/README.md

 ### Introduction
 The ego-vehicle can run at least 4.32 miles without incident.
 And it should not exceed the speed limit 50mph, an acceleration of 10 m/s^2 and a jerk of 20 m/s^3.
 It also change lane without collision when a car in front of ego-car is close less than 30m.

 I started a code from Aaron's code in 'Project Q&A'.
-With this code, ego-vehicle already keep its lane and change lanes without the exceeding speed, an maximum of acceleration and jerk.
+With this code, ego-vehicle already wokrs keeping its lane and changing lanes without the exceeding speed, an maximum of acceleration and jerk.
 It is only missing checking next lane when it changes a lane.

 ### Implemantation
-I added a function called ['isCarClose()'][1], which checks if specified lane has a car between 30m ahead and 30m behind.
-And I called ['isCarClose()'][2] when ego-vehicle tries to change lanes.
+1. I added Car class (src/car.h and src/car.cc) to represent cars from sensor fusion, which makes easier to check vehicles around ego-vehicles.

-[1]: src/main.cc#175
+2. I added a function called 'isCarClose()'(src/main.cc:Line:175), which checks if specified lane has a car between 30m ahead and 30m behind.

-[2]: src/main.cc#312
+3. I called 'isCarClose()'(src/main.cc:Line:312) when ego-vehicle tries to change lanes.

-1. highway map
+### highway map
 I plotted X, Y from highway_map.csv to make sure that X, Y is global coordinate.
 ![Alt](pictures/highway_ma_xy.png "highway map XY")

 ### Discussion
-I wanted to use a cost function and finite state machine.
-But this code works well.
+This code works well.
 The below is a snapshot after 10min.
+But I wanted to use a cost function and finite state machine.
 ![Alt](pictures/simulator.png "simulator after 10min")

 ### Simulator.